elearningatbath/Unit-Evaluation-Block/README.md

 == Usage ==

-Once installed succesfully,if the block is not available by default(this can be done by changing the config.php file under root folder), make sure the block is added to the root 'Home' page.
+Once installed successfully,if the block is not available by default(this can be done by changing the config.php file under root folder), make sure the block is added to the root 'Home' page.

 Enjoy!